TommyLinkl/DeePseudopot/README.md

     - ``init_NN_train.py``: initialized the neural network by fitting to the latest function form of the pseudopotentials.
     - ``NN_train.py``: trains the neural network by minimizing the loss with respect to the reference band structures.

-- ``data/``
+- ``inputs/``
 This directory contains sample input data for running the code, including semiconductor system configurations, expected band structures, k-point inputs, latest parameters for the pseudopotential function form, etc.

+I have done testing on two calculations: 1.
+ZB_CdSe and 2.
+InAs, InP, GaAs, GaP systems.
+Please move the inputs from each folder into the parent ``input/`` directory before running the code for testing.

 - ``results/``
 This directory contains results from the code by running with the sample input data.
+For reference, results for the two sample runs are collected in separate folders.

 - ``zbCdSe_fitting_numpy.ipynb``
 A testing Jupyter notebook script that calculates the zinc-blende CdSe band structure from the Zunger pseudopotential form via numpy.